vanto/apache-ode-tomcat-bundle/README.md

 and you're set.

 ## License
-This script, Apache ODE and Apache Tomcat are Apache-licensed.
+This build script, Apache ODE and Apache Tomcat are Apache-licensed.
 The generated bundle, however, will include the Bitronix Transaction Manager (LGPL) and possibly proprietary licensed JDBC drivers.

+## Credits
+This build script is based on Sathwik Bantwal Premakumar's [blog post](http://sathwikbp.blogspot.de/2013/09/apache-ode-on-tomcat-7-with-bitronix.html) on configuring ODE with Bitronix in Tomcat 7.